acteng/atip/README.md

-# Active Travel Infrastructure Platform
+# Plan Your Active Travel Schemes

-ATIP lets you design, modify and share active travel infrastructure plans.

-It's developed by the Alan Turing Institute in collaboration with Active Travel England.
+This repository contains the Scheme Sketcher and Scheme Browser, two tools for mapping active travel schemes and viewing them alongside contextual layers.
+The tools re developed by the Alan Turing Institute in collaboration with Active Travel England.

-## Using ATIP
+## Usage

-The development version of ATIP with data for England is available for use at <https://acteng.github.io/atip>.
-Note: this is not a production service and we make no guarantees about the site's uptime or about backwards compatibility of ATIP files.
+The development version is available for use at <https://acteng.github.io/atip>.
+Note this is not a production service and we make no guarantees about the site's uptime or about backwards compatibility of sketch files.

-## Development

-See our current roadmap on the [Milestones](https://github.com/acteng/atip/milestones?direction=desc&sort=completeness&state=open) page.
-Issues, feature requests, and pull requests are welcome.
-Please open an issue if you're interested in contributing!

-See the [developer guide](docs/developer_guide.md) if you want to work on ATIP.
+See the [developer guide](docs/developer_guide.md) if you want to work on the code.

-### Using ATIP in other places
+### Usage in other places

-You can set up the scheme sketcher in another place, using [the common library](https://github.com/acteng/scheme-sketcher-lib).
+You can set up the Scheme Sketcher for another country, using [the common library](https://github.com/acteng/scheme-sketcher-lib).
 You'll need technical experience to do this.
 Please [file an issue](https://github.com/acteng/atip/issues/new) to start a conversation.